mb21/mastro/tutorial.md

 - pages/      // files to be served verbatim and
               // functions that take a `Request` and return a `Response`
               // should pages/ be renamed to public/ ?
+- scripts/    // e.g. the file `scripts/images.ts` can be run with `bun run mastro:run:images`
 ```

 This tutorial teaches you the basics of HTML, CSS and JavaScript – the core web technologies.
 We use the Mastro framework – a minimal server and static site generator that follows the philosophy of KISS (keep it simple stupid): no bundler, no magic, nothing auto-injected into your page, leveraging native browser functionality instead of reinventing the wheel with JavaScript – all while still providing a modern developer experience.